Yale study says children don’t have Lyme, but medically unexplained symptoms

 I recently came across a video interview featuring Dr. Eugene Shapiro, in which he discusses a study conducted at Yale’s pediatric infectious disease clinic, which found that chronically ill children suspected of having Lyme disease were instead diagnosed with medically unexplained symptoms (MUS).

-Dr. Shapiro’s interview, conducted during the 2014 Pediatric Academic Societies Annual Meeting in Vancouver, Canada, sends a misleading and alarming message to clinicians, as well as family members serving as advocates for their children.
+Dr. Shapiro’s video interview, conducted during the 2014 Pediatric Academic Societies Annual Meeting in Vancouver, Canada, sends a misleading and alarming message to clinicians, as well as family members serving as advocates for their children.
 It is also particularly concerning given that the highest reported incidence of Lyme disease occurs in children ages 5 – 14, according to the Centers for Disease Control and Prevention (CDC).
 Careful attention, including consulting with multiple medical specialists, should be given to this population in ensuring that a correct diagnosis is made.

 According to Dr. Shapiro, Yale Medical Center’s pediatric infectious disease clinic reviewed its own patient database, focusing on cases made through outside referrals.
 The study found that more than half of the referrals were for patients suspected of having Lyme disease.
 However, 80-90% of those patients were deemed to not have ‘active Lyme disease,’ says Dr. Shapiro, but were instead diagnosed with medically unexplained symptoms or MUS.